Demographics of Tokyo: History

+Before Tokyo existed as a major population center, the area was known as Edo, a modest fishing village.
+Population estimates suggest only a few thousand inhabitants, largely engaged in fishing, agriculture, and local trade.

+In 1603, Tokugawa Ieyasu established the Tokugawa shogunate, making Edo the de facto political capital of Japan.
+Rapid urbanization followed as samurai, artisans, merchants, and laborers migrated to serve the shogunate.
+By 1721, Edo's population surpassed 1 million, making it one of the largest cities in the world at the time, along with Beijing.
+This growth was driven by the sankin-kōtai policy, which required feudal lords (daimyō) and their vast retinues to reside in Edo in alternate years.

 Emperor Meiji was brought from Kyoto to lead the Meiji Restoration, which formed a new imperial government.
-The population reached two million in 1905.
+The first census recorded a population of 859,345 in 1872, which was roughly one-fifth the size of London, the most populous city in the world at the time.
+In 1905, the population reached two million.
 Tokyo's population continued to grow from 3.7 million in 1920, when the first census was taken, to 4,48 million in 1925.
 In 1923, the Great Kanto earthquake caused 75% of all buildings suffered severe structural damage.
-Although 2% to 3% of the population were killed the population still grew.
-The Population reached 7.35 million in 1940, but fell during World War II to 3.49 million in 1945.
+Although 2% to 3% of the population (over 100,000 people) were killed the population still grew.
+The Population reached 7.35 million in 1940 and recovery was rapid, but the Bombing of Tokyo during World War II (1944–1945) caused mass casualties and evacuations, dramatically reducing the city's population by war's end falling to 3.49 million in 1945.

-Migration boom
+Post-war expansion

-In the postwar era and an increase in the number of births due to the first baby boom, the population rapidly increased from 3.49 million to 6.28 million between 1945 and 1950, and continued to grow thereafter, although the rate of increase slowed, until it reached 11.67 million in 1975.
+In the postwar era and an increase in the number of births due to the first baby boom and Post–World War II economic expansion, the population rapidly increased from 3.49 million to 6.28 million between 1945 and 1950.
+In 1954, Tokyo became the world's most populous city, overtaking New York City, and continued to grow thereafter.
+Although the rate of increase slowed, the population reached 11.67 million in 1975.
+Sustained migration from rural Japan throughout the 1960s and 70s created a massive urban sprawl.
+By the 1980s, "Greater Tokyo" (including neighboring prefectures like Saitama and Kanagawa) solidified its rank as the world's most populous metropolitan area.
 The population remained almost flat from 1975 to 1995, but then began to increase, reaching 13.16 million in 2010.

 Internal migration to Tokyo has steadily increased since 2022 following a brief slowdown during the COVID-19 pandemic.
-The trend resumed after the pandemic.
+The trend resumed after the pandemic and fully rebounded by 2023–2024.
+Despite the influx of youth, Tokyo faces an aging population; as of 2024, approximately 23% of residents are over age 65.
+International residents now exceed 647,000, with the largest groups originating from China, South Korea, and Vietnam.